GrahamML/docker-for-AQ/README.md

    A  B  C  D  E  F  G  H  J  K  L  M  N  O  P  Q  R  S  T :
 ```
 + Refer to the [AQ's readme](https://github.com/ymgaq/AQ) for more information on onptions and launch modes.
++ As mentioned in the AQ's README, the first launch will take a few minutes to build the engine.
+After the engine is built under `/workspace/AQ/engine`, it is recommended to save the current container as follows.
+Then it will start up faster from the second time.
+    ```console
+    docker commit [container_ID] [image_name:tag]
+    ```

 # 4. Communitacion with Lizzie
 See this [wiki](https://github.com/GrahamML/docker_for_AQ/wiki/Communitacion-with-Lizzie).